-- 76% percent of owners and residents release at least one bedroom when they move into housing with care communities, with an average of 1.25 bedrooms released.
+- 76% percent of owners and residents release at least one bedroom when they move into Integrated Retirement Communities, with an average of 1.25 bedrooms released.

-- 562,000 bedrooms could be released to the general market by 2030 as a result of older people moving into housing with care.
+- 562,000 bedrooms could be released to the general market by 2030 as a result of older people moving into an Integrated Retirement Community.

-- 43% of housing equity is currently is owned by over-65s – something the housing with care sector can help unlock and share more evenly across generations.
+- 43% of housing equity is currently is owned by over-65s – something the Integrated Retirement Community sector can help unlock and share more evenly across generations.

 Boosting the economy

-- Each new housing with care community of around 250 units creates approximately 63 permanent jobs in areas such as housing management, care, grounds maintenance, leisure and retail, domestic services, and marketing and sales.
+- Each new Integrated Retirement Community of around 250 units creates approximately 63 permanent jobs in areas such as housing management, care, grounds maintenance, leisure and retail, domestic services, and marketing and sales.
 This is a ratio of one permanent job created for every four units built.

 - For every 50,000 homes built, approximately 75,000 direct construction-related jobs are supported.